What is a Plasmid?

 Types of Plasmids

 The combination of elements often determines the type of plasmid.
 Below are some common plasmid types:

-- Expression Plasmids - Used for gene expression.
-Expression vectors must contain a promoter sequence as well as a transcription terminator sequence, and the inserted gene.
+Expression Plasmids - Used for gene expression (for the purposes of gene study).
+Expression vectors must contain a promoter sequence, a transcription terminator sequence, and the inserted gene.
 The promoter region is required for the generation of RNA from the insert DNA via transcription.
 The terminator sequence on the newly synthesized RNA signals for the transcription process to stop.
 An expression vector can also include an enhancer sequence which increases the amount of protein or RNA produced.
-Expression vectors can drive expression in various cell types (mammalian, yeast, bacterial, etc), depending largely on which promoter is used to initiate transcription.
+Expression vectors can drive expression in various cell types (mammalian, yeast, bacterial, etc.), depending largely on which promoter is used to initiate transcription.

-- Viral Plasmids - These plasmids use technology evolved by viruses to aid in delivery of genetic material into target cells .
+Viral Plasmids - These plasmids are modified viral genomes that are used to efficiently deliver genetic material into target cells.
 You can use these plasmids to create viral particles, such as lentiviral, retroviral, AAV, or adenoviral particles, that can infect your target cells at a high efficiency.